Bennett-Wendorf/Simple-String-Finder-Genetic-Algorithm/README.md

 # Simple String Finder Genetic Algorithm
 This is a simple genetic algorithm that finds a randomly generated string.

+#### Quick Note Before We Start
+Please not that this repository is NOT designed to be a tutorial of any kind.
+Despite my efforts to make it easy to use, it does require a basic knowledge of how a genetic algorithm works to use this code.

 ## Getting Started
 1. Open the Algorithm.py file in your favorite python IDE
 2. Run the module